Karan-Salunkhe/RA/Task_4/Readme.md

 ├── polars_stats.py
 ├── README.md
 └── (No datasets included)
 🔍 Key Insights & Learnings
 Polars showed significant performance gains with large datasets and JSON unpacking, especially when schema inference was optimized.

-Pandas was easiest to use and most familiar — perfect for quick iteration.
+Pandas was the easiest to use and most familiar, making it perfect for quick iteration.

-Pure Python reinforced core concepts of iteration, parsing, and aggregation — making it ideal for learning, though less efficient for scale.
+Pure Python reinforces core concepts of iteration, parsing, and aggregation, making it ideal for learning, although less efficient for scaling.

 ChatGPT-style LLMs were very helpful in prototyping template logic, but human judgment was crucial for: